8Stringking/TITAN-MS3/README.md

 The target audience for this application would be any company with a large number of staff, it can also be used on a smaller scale but the inteded target audience is definately large companies.

 In the creation of this app, security has been a focus of ours.
 Weve used Werkzeug to hash passwords and included defensive programming for users aswel.
+We have also restricted access to the site for only logged in users, apart from the register page so users can create a login.
+We have also put a minimum password length of 5 characters in in an effort for users to create stronger passwords for their accounts.
 From my experience from working in high staff number stores, I know that security is important.
 This is why we have used defensive programming to only allow the Admin user to be able to delete/add/edit any information on the app.
 This is to keep control of the app in Senior managements hands.
 As the importancce of this to be kept accurate for a business is imperative.

 I think it definately meets the users demands and expectations of the site.
 That being a completely responsive modern looking application that can restrict access to help keep it secure and that delivers on being able to structure and better organise your colleagues details.